Gasteracantha versicolor: Description

 The female is 8 to 10 mm long, with a large, glossy and brightly coloured abdomen, like others of their genus.
 The hardened (sclerotised) abdomen projects over the cephalothorax and has six peripheral spines, with the lateral pair medium to long and slightly recurved in this species.

 Males are much smaller, less colourful and lack the thorny abdominal projections.

 The web has densely spaced radii and an open hub, and may be placed from near ground level to several meters up.
-Their venom is not known to be dangerous to man.
+Like most spiders, their venom is not known to be dangerous to humans.